 April 11, 2019

-If I want help, where do I start?
+If I want help with drug addiction, where do I start?

 Asking for help is the first important step.
 Call and Visit your doctor at Southeast Medical Group for treatment.
 It takes a lot of courage to seek help for a drug problem because there is a lot of hard work ahead.
 However, treatment can work, and people recover from addiction every day.
 Like other chronic diseases, addiction can be managed successfully.
 Treatment enables people to counteract addiction’s powerful, disruptive effects on brain and behavior and regain control of their lives.

 Why can’t I stop using drugs on my own?